This post contains affiliate links for your convenience. View our full disclosure policy here.

 10. I am curious about so many things.
 Let me ask questions, even if I ask them a lot.
 I am just curious.
 After all, I am only 5.

 I would love to hear if you have anything to add to this list.
-Kindergarten is such a special place, and taking the time to learn from them is sometimes just as important as them learning from us.
+School is such a special place, and taking the time to learn from our Kindergarten students is sometimes just as important as them learning from us.